BoomDAO/world-protocol/README.md

   <a href="logo" target="_blank" rel="noreferrer"><img src="https://github.com/BoomDAO/game-launcher/assets/29381374/875537bb-f9d4-4594-84e0-a7375ce46213" alt="my banner"></a>
 </p>

-## WORLD ENGINE PROTOCOL
+## WORLD PROTOCOL

 A comprehensive, fully on-chain **game server protocol** that provides a universal game-centric database, modular game logic, composable data standards, and customizable access control for interactions across game worlds.
-All worlds built with the World Engine Protocol are interoperable from Day 1.
-It's further enriched with functionalities for NFT/ICP/ICRC payments, staking, minting, and burning.
+All worlds built with the World Protocol are interoperable from Day 1.
+It's further enriched with functionalities for NFT/ICP/ICRC payments, minting, and burning.

-The World Engine has 3 separate services:
+The World Protocol has a central hub that tracks and manages the permissions of each game World.
+This hub also tracks the canisters that store the data for all the users that connect to the World Protocol.

-**WorldHub**: A shared universal game database and access control manager that connects all game Worlds on the Internet Computer.
+**WorldHub**: A hub that manages and connects all game Worlds on the World Protocol.

-**PaymentHub**: A shared service for handling payments of ICP/ICRC/NFTs in-game.

-**StakingHub**: A shared service for handling staking of ICP/ICRC/NFTs in-game.
+**UserNode**: Data canisters that store the data for Users on the World Protocol.

 ## TECH DOCUMENTATION

-To dive deeper into the World Engine, read the tech docs here: https://docs.boomdao.xyz/world-engine
+To dive deeper into the World Protocol, read the tech docs here: https://docs.boomdao.xyz/world-engine

 <p align="center">
   <a href="logo" target="_blank" rel="noreferrer"><img src="https://github.com/BoomDAO/world-engine/assets/29381374/40c77572-9ce7-4b01-9c26-9b167a82c5ee" alt="my banner"></a>